 Craft businesses often already work according to ethical principles.
 In many cases, this is their reason for being in business.
 It also means they look at the market from that perspective and look for like-minded partners.
 Their concept and position in the market is based on sustainable values.
-As a small business, they have to be flexible and resilient anyway and are therefore better suited to improve ecological and social practices in their production process.
+As a small business, they have to be flexible and resilient anyway and are therefore better suited to improve ecological and social practices in their sourcing practice, or in their production process.

 Products for the people

 Craft businesses often have an excellent feel for consumer needs, even if they do not always know how markets operate.
 In their business, they put people first, and that also translates into attention for the end consumer.
 Many of the small and medium sized businesses craftscurator works with started with a single product, and a team of skilled people to manufacture it.
 Over time, they develop their concept by understanding how consumers relate to it.

 Care for the planet